Meghana Gadgil, MD, MPH

 Inside the PCP's office:

-I am developing a program to improve postpartum transitions to primary care for women with gestational diabetes.
-In this program, we are identifying women with a pregnancy affected by GDM who are at high risk of transition to type 2 diabetes.
-We are then designing programs within our medical record system to track, improve postpartum follow-up and enroll patients into primary care.
+I developed a program to improve postpartum transitions to primary care for women with gestational diabetes.
+In this program, we identified women with a pregnancy affected by GDM who are at high risk of transition to type 2 diabetes and designed programs within our medical record system to track, improve postpartum follow-up and enroll patients into primary care.

-My future goals are to extend and individualize current knowledge about beneficial dietary and lifestyle interventions to prevent cardiometabolic disease, and to use digital tools and metabolomics to monitor responsiveness to these programs.
+My future goals are to extend and individualize current knowledge about beneficial dietary and lifestyle interventions to prevent cardiometabolic disease, and to use multi-omics to monitor responsiveness to these programs.